A tiny service that shows your public IP, reverse DNS and common request headers via browser or curl.

 whoami-ip uninstall

-Run whoami-ip rename <new-name>
+Run whoami-ip rename <new-name> or reinstall with ?cmd=<new-name>.

-before invoking the CLI.
-The flags you provide are appended to each internal curl
+Set WHOAMI_RUN_CURL_OPTS before invoking the CLI.
+The flags you provide are appended to each internal curl call, which is useful for proxies, timeouts, or custom headers.

 export WHOAMI_RUN_CURL_OPTS='--proxy http://proxy.example:3128'

 Unset the variable to revert to the defaults.
-All native curl
+All native curl environment options (for example HTTPS_PROXY, CURL_CA_BUNDLE, or settings from ~/.curlrc) continue to be respected.

-, or rely on the standard NO_COLOR
+Use --no-color, set WHOAMI_RUN_NO_COLOR=1, or rely on the standard NO_COLOR variable.

 Your connection may not have IPv6 connectivity.
-The ipv6
+The ipv6 endpoint returns an error in that case; /ip will return IPv4 instead.

-Only the country code is reported, typically via the CF-IPCountry
+Only the country code is reported, typically via the CF-IPCountry header.
+No city or GPS data is used.

-for everything at once.
+Use /ip, /ipv4, /ipv6 for addresses and /json for everything at once.
 For single, dedicated endpoints are available.